The Muse (film): Plot

 When he pleads for a good ending for his aquarium screenplay, Sarah points Steven in the right direction, inspiring him with a great idea.
 Steven's agent Hal is thrilled and urges him to finish the script as quickly as possible, which he does.

 The following morning, though, two visitors come to Steven's, doctors from a mental clinic.
 They tell him Sarah is an escaped psychiatric patient from their asylum with multiple personality disorder.
 They find the whole "muse" idea hilarious.
 When they try to find Sarah to take her back, they discover that she has escaped and decide not to look for her, as she can come and go anytime she wants.

-The junior exec, Josh, loves Steven's script, but breaks the news it is already in production at another studio—by Rob Reiner.
+The junior exec, Josh, loves Steven's script but breaks the news it is already in production at another studio — by Rob Reiner.
 A broken-hearted Steven goes to work in his wife's new cookie business.

 Things look up when the agent calls to tell Steven that the Reiner project fell through and the studio wants to purchase his version, contingent upon a few changes.
 An excited Steven goes to the studio, where a secretary reveals that Josh was fired for stealing and they have a new boss in charge, Christine.
 Steven is shocked to see Christine is Sarah in a black wig.
 She takes Steven's arm and insists that they discuss the changes over a nice, expensive lunch, which she expects him to pay for.
 Steven frantically tries to comprehend what is happening.

 Cast

 Soundtrack

-Pop rock musician Elton John composed the soundtrack for The Muse.
+Elton John composed the soundtrack for The Muse.